a-sit-plus/signum/docs/docs/indispensable.md

     * `AndroidKeystoreAttestation` contains the certificate chain from Google's root certificate down to the attested key
     * `IosHomebrewAttestation` contains the new iOS attestation format introduces in Supreme 0.2.0 (see the [Attestation](supreme.md#attestation) section of the _Supreme_ manual for details).
     * `SelfAttestation` is used on the JVM.
 It has no specific semantics, but could be used, if an attestation-supporting HSM is used on the JVM.
 WIP!
+* `KeyAgreementPrivateValue` denotes what the name implies.
+Currently, only ECDH is implemented, hence, there is a single subinterface `KeyAgreementPrivateValue.ECDH`, which is implemented by `CryptoPrivateKey.EC`
+* `KeyAgreementPublicValue` denotes what the name implies.
+Currently, only ECDH is implemented, hence, there is a single subinterface `KeyAgreementPublicValue.ECDH`, which is implemented by `CryptoPublicKey.EC`

 #### PKI-Related data Structures
 The `pki` package contains data classes relevant in the PKI context: